 Mittelstadt is an outstanding skater.
-He has excellent top-end speed, as well as a quick first step, and a strong acceleration to take advantage of it.
+He has excellent top end speed, as well as the quick first step, and strong acceleration to take advantage of it.
 This strong skating allows Mittelstadt to get to loose pucks, and to play a strong two-way game.
-He has excellent agility and edgework, along with the ability to make cuts on a dime.
+He has excellent agility and edgework, along with the the ability to make cuts on a dime.
 His ability to quickly change speeds is another weapon that he uses to beat defenders.
-Mittelstadt has a decent balance on his feet.
+Mittelstadt has decent balance on his feet.
 He could stand to add strength to his lower body, which would allow him to win board battles and to fight through checks at higher levels.

 Mittelstadt has excellent puck handling ability.
-He can beat defencemen one-on-one with a number of moves and has the soft hands to stickhandle in a phone booth.
+He can beat defencemen one-on-one with a number of moves, and has the soft hands to stick handle in a phone both.
 He combines this with his skating ability to really create chances both on the rush or working down low.
-Mittelstadt is an excellent playmaker who creates passing lanes with his quick puck movement, stops and starts, and deceptive moves.
+Mittelstadt is an excellent play maker who creates passing lanes with his quick puck movement, stops and starts, and deceptive moves.
 He only needs a small opening and can make difficult passes through tight spaces, or the tough saucer pass.
 Add to this excellent hockey sense, and the intelligence to make smart plays with the puck, and Mittelstadt makes his linemates better.

-He can also be a goal scorer.
+He can also be a goal score.
 Mittelstadt has a varied arsenal of shots.
-His wrist and snapshots both feature good power, accuracy, and a lightning-quick release.
+His wrist and snap shots both feature good power, accuracy, and a lightning quick release.
 He can score from further out with a good slapshot.
-Mittelstadt also has the soft hands to finish plays close to the net, including rebounds and deflections.
+Mittelstadt also has the soft hands to finish plays in close to the net, including rebounds and deflections.

 Projection and Comparison